NicolasLueb/nwluebstor42-csc2510-devops/README.md

 ## About Nicolas Luebstorf

-I am a junior in standing, I am from wisonsin and I originally came to this school to play baseball.# nwluebstor42-csc2510-devops
+I am a junior in standing, I am from Wisonsin and I originally came to this school to play baseball.# nwluebstor42-csc2510-devops